NIH-NICHD/Data-Linkage-Governance/MetadataSchema/README.md

 ###  7.2. <a name='MaySupportRequirements'></a>May Support Requirements
 The schema may support more advanced features depending on the specific requirements of the system being implemented.
 For example, it may support advanced querying capabilities to retrieve Policies based on their properties or relationships.
 It may also support features like versioning (to track changes to a Policy over time), access control (to restrict who can view or modify a Policy), and validation (to ensure that the properties and relationships of a Policy conform to certain rules).

-**May Have Specific Properties:**
-- **Dataset:** May have properties like dc:source, dc:publisher, dc:type, dc:creator, and dc:contributor.
-These properties are not explicitly required by the schema, but they are typically important attributes of a dataset.
-- **LeftOperand, Operator, RightOperand:** These classes are used in the definition of a Constraint, but the schema does not specify what properties they should have.
-The specific properties would depend on the requirements of the system being implemented.
-- **Rule:** The schema does not specify what properties a Rule should have, but it could potentially have properties like a unique identifier, a description, and a list of associated Actions.
-Remember, the properties that a class must or may have can depend on the specific requirements of the system being implemented.
-The schema provides a general structure, but the specific details can vary.

-###  7.3. <a name='Extensions'></a>Extensions
-The schema includes several places where ODRL classes were extended (dotted line with an _extends_ relation) in the data governance profile.

-###  7.4. <a name='Enumerations'></a>Enumerations
+###  7.3. <a name='Enumerations'></a>Enumerations
-Several classes in the schema are marked as enumerations (indicated by the _<\<enumeration\>>_ symbol), to represent possible instances of a particular class.
-For example, in ODRL the Action class is an enumeration to represent different types of actions that can be associated with a Rule.
-In the data governance profile, GovernanceAction class extends the Action class to include additional actions that are specific to data governance, such as collect, link, and re-identify.
+Several entities in the UML schema diagram are marked as enumerations, indicated by the _<\<enumeration\>>_ tag.
+These represent possible lists of terms that a given concept can be associated with.
+For example, the Action enumeration represents different types of actions that can be associated with a Rule.
+In the data governance profile, the GovernanceAction enumeration lists all the specific Action terms that are unique to data governance, such as collect, link, and re-identify.

 ##  8. <a name='MetadataSchemaExamples'></a>Metadata Schema Examples
 Six examples that illustrate how the schema encodes common governance concepts are listed below.